mdealencar/interarray/README.md

 - the maximum current capacity of the cable must be respected.

 This problem has similarities with two classic operations research problems:
-- The capacitaded minimum spanning tree (CMST);
+- The capacitated minimum spanning tree (CMST);
 - The open and capacitated vehicle routing problem (OCVRP);

 Neither of the classic formulations consider route crossings, which is the main achievement of ``interarray``.
-Whether the approach is via the CMST or via the OCVRP depends on the viability of branching the circuit on turbines.
+Whether the approach is via the CMST or via the OCVRP depends on the viability of branching the circuits on turbines.

 The heuristics are based on extensions to the Esau-Williams heuristic.
 The meta-heuristic is [implemented elsewhere](https://github.com/vidalt/HGS-CVRP), of which `interarray` is just a user.
-The mathematical optimization uses mixed-integer linear programming (MILP) models, which can be solved using Google's OR-Tools or by calling solvers via ``pyomo``, e.g.: Coin-OR Branch-and-Cut (CBC), IBM's CPLEX, Gurobi, among others.
+The mathematical optimization uses mixed-integer linear programming (MILP) models, which can be solved using Google's OR-Tools or by calling solvers via ``pyomo``, e.g.: Coin-OR Branch-and-Cut (CBC), IBM's CPLEX, Gurobi, HiGHS, SCIP, among others.

 Installation
 ------------